skorch-dev/skorch/docs/user/neuralnet.rst

 ------------------------------------

-A complete explanation of all arguments and methods of ``NeuralNet`` are found in the ``skorch`` API documentation.
+A complete explanation of all arguments and methods of ``NeuralNet`` are found in the skorch API documentation.
 Here we focus on the main ones.

 module
 ^^^^^^

-This is where you pass your ``pytorch`` module.
+This is where you pass your PyTorch module.
 Ideally, it should not be instantiated.
 Instead, the init arguments for your module should be passed to ``NeuralNet`` with the ``module__`` prefix.
 E.g., if your module takes the arguments ``num_units`` and ``dropout``, the code